 Emmanuel Jal’s moving acceptance speech at the 2017 Desmond Tutu Reconciliation Fellowship presentation brought the crowd to its feet.
 Paris Aristotle AO, a tireless advocate for asylum seekers and refugees in Australia, presented Emmanuel with the award at the Melbourne Town Hall on 24 August for his extraordinary work in reconciliation around the world as a displaced person from South Sudan.
-During the ceremony, Emmanuel treated us to an uplifting performance of his hit single My Power, which is about the power all people have to make the world a better place.
+During the ceremony, Emmanuel treated us to a special acapella performance of his hit single My Power, which is about the power all people have to make the world a better place.

 aidXchange is an independent, not-for-profit online platform for humanitarian action for individuals and groups from around the world.

 aidXchange aims to facilitate the development of active partnerships based on common interests, ideas, goals and values.
 Participants are matched with other participants based on their skills and needs, and are supported by a facilitator to develop and carry out projects based on mutually shared objectives.
 For more information or discussion, contact email@example.com

 Legendary refugee advocate Paris Aristotle AO is presenting the 2017 Desmond Tutu Reconciliation Fellowship to Emmanuel Jal.
 The Fellowship is a prestigious award that celebrates individuals doing extraordinary work in reconciliation.